MorganJalil/mums-blog/CODE_STANDARD.md

 } else {
     // else body;
 }
-•	The keyword elseif SHOULD be used instead of else if so that all control keywords look like single words.
+â€¢	The keyword elseif SHOULD be used instead of else if so that all control keywords look like single words.

 <?php